-The UKMLA is an exam intended to test your knowledge and skills needed to practise medicine safely in the UK, no matter if you have graduated from the UK or abroad.
-So far, only doctors who have received their degrees overseas had to sit the PLAB (Professional and Linguistic Assessments Board) exam, which the UKMLA will replace after Brexit.
+The UKMLA is an exam intended to test your knowledge and skills needed to practise medicine safely in the UK, regardless of whether you have graduated from the UK or abroad (i.e. the Caribbean, Georgia, Germany or another European country).
+So far, only doctors who have received their degrees overseas have had to sit the PLAB (Professional and Linguistic Assessments Board) exam, which the UKMLA will replace in 2024.

-That's precisely why Brexit is seemingly a good thing for students who choose to study medicine abroad.
+While it may seem intimidating, UKMLA is suitable for students who wish to study medicine abroad.
 The changes will put the graduates from both UK and abroad on the same pedestal.
-Wherever you receive your education and training, The Medical Licensing Assessment will give patients and hospitals greater confidence in graduate-doctors new to working in the UK.
+Wherever you receive your education and training, The Medical Licensing Assessment will give patients and hospitals greater confidence in graduate doctors new to working in the UK.

-The introduction of the UKMLA comes as a result of the recruitment crisis in the United Kingdom.
-Despite it being extremely hard to get accepted into medicine, the UK is still in huge demand of healthcare specialists.
-Therefore this new way of licensing will hopefully fix the gaps at least to some extent.
+The introduction of the UKMLA comes from the recruitment crisis in the United Kingdom.
+Despite being extremely hard to get accepted into medicine, the UK is still in huge demand for healthcare specialists.
+Therefore, this new way of licensing will hopefully fix the gaps.

 The UKMLA will aim to assess the physicians’ theoretical and practical skills.
 British and overseas-graduate doctors will have to demonstrate knowledge of fundamental concepts in caring for patients.
 It will be a test of knowledge for any physician who has genuinely completed their degree.

 #1.
-The first part will be the so-called Applied Knowledge Test (AKT).
+The first part will be the so-called Applied Knowledge Test (AKT), a theoretical multiple-choice quiz which tests graduates’ general medical knowledge.
 It will be the same both for UK students and international graduates.
-This test will be available at least four times per year so you won't have to wait more than three months to take it after you graduate.
+This test will be available at least four times per year, so you won't have to wait more than three months to take it after graduation.
 There will also be numerous locations for it worldwide.
-The only difference between the UK and international graduates will be that British physicians will sit the exams at their own university.
-The AKT will most likely be a computer-based test.
+The only difference between the UK and international graduates is that British physicians will sit the exams at their universities.
+The AKT will be a computer-based test.

 #2.
-The second part - The Clinical and Professional Skills Assessment (CPSA) as you expect, will focus more on the practical aspects of medicine.
+The Clinical and Professional Skills Assessment (CPSA) will focus more on the practical aspects of medicine.
 For students graduating from the UK, this assessment will be set and run by their medical schools with quality assurance from the GMC.
-For international medical graduates, the CPSA will take place in the GMC's clinical assessment centre in Manchester.
+The CPSA will occur in the GMC's clinical assessment centre in Manchester for international medical graduates.

 When will UKMLA replace PLAB?

-The UKMLA will replace the PLAB exam in early 2024*, for international students first.
-UK students who will graduate in the academic year 2024-2025 and beyond will also have to sit the UKMLA alongside students who have studied abroad.
+The UKMLA will first replace the PLAB exam in early 2024 for international students.
+You may find 2023 listed in certain places, but that’s because it was the original plan before COVID pushed it back by a year.
+According to the new plan, UK students who will graduate in the academic year 2024-2025 and beyond will also have to sit the UKMLA exam alongside students who have studied abroad.